Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Evaluation Prompts

 \subsection{Metacognitive Prompting Prompt}

-The Metacognitive Prompting baseline augments the \textit{Base} setting by injecting explicit metacognitive instructions at inference time, without any additional post-training (Figure~\ref{fig:figA8_base_prompt_prompt}).
-Unlike MBT, which internalizes strategies through parameter updates, this setting relies exclusively on a system prompt to enforce the five-phase reasoning structure.
-By injecting explicit instructions for goal clarification, planning, and self-correction, this baseline allows us to disentangle the impact of external guidance from that of internalized capability.
-This comparison is instrumental to determining whether stable reasoning requires fundamental behavioral tuning or merely strong instruction following.
+The Metacognitive Prompting baseline adds explicit metacognitive instructions at inference time without any additional post-training, as shown in Figure~\ref{fig:prompt_metacognitive}.
+Where MBT installs the five-phase structure through parameter updates, this setting relies on a system prompt alone.
+The system prompt contains instructions for goal clarification, planning, and self-correction.
+The comparison separates the effect of external prompt guidance from that of post-training and tests whether prompt-level instructions are enough to obtain the same trace shape as MBT.